emoryhubbard/snake/README.md

 Now that you have the Tower class, you will be working on the object-oriented design of your own kind of game that utilizes it.

-I chose to do demonstrate how
+I chose to demonstrate how
 to begin designing a snake game.
 You may choose any kind of game you want that can exist in a simple grid system, using these videos as inspiration for your own process.